Structure, Functionality, and Bioceramics - Design Principles for High Performance

 k_power, n_power = popt_power

-# Generate predicted curves
+# Generate the predicted curves

 t_fit = np.linspace(0, 20, 200)